yaacov/kubectl-mtv/README.md

 - `podman` installed.
 - You are working on a file system that preserves symbolic links (symlinks).
-- If you are using an external registry, OpenShift Virtualization must be able to access it.
+- If you are using an external registry, KubeVirt must be able to access it.

 #### Creating and Using a VDDK Image